Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 ### Start the Webshop

 Now, let's run the webshop!
 You will need to open **another, separate terminal window** and navigate to the top-level directory of this repository.
-If you have a Unix shell handy, you can run huw_recommend.sh (command line: <code>sh huw_recommend.sh</code>).
+If you have a Unix shell handy, you can run huw.sh (command line: <code>sh huw.sh</code>).
 If not, you need to perform the following commands (written for Windows, Command Prompt specifically):

     set FLASK_APP=huw.py
     python -m flask run